Old Testament Survey

 - ANSWER: Twenty years have passed, and Samuel now has the people ready once again to fight the Philistines in order to bring to an end to the occupation by the Philistines.
 This time they were victorious, because they admitted their sins to God and asked Him to lead them in this battle.
 While Samuel was preparing a sacrifice of lamb, the Philistines tried a surprise attack; but God "thundered against them" and Israel won a great victory that day.

 - Define the word Henotheism, what is it?

 - ANSWER: The practice of worshipping one god while not denying the existence of other gods.
 The Philistines would take the gods from the countries they defeated and incorporate them, or use them, as a part of their polytheistic worship practices.

 - Describe the circumstances surrounding the request for a king.

 - ANSWER: As Samuel grew old, he appointed his sons as judges over Israel.
 Unfortunately they were ungodly sons which then caused the elders of Israel to look around at other countries to see how they were led, and this eventually leads them to come to Samuel and to ask for a king.
 Samuel is heartbroken and goes to the Lord in prayer over the matter.
 God tells him that they are not rejecting Samuel, but that rather they are rejecting God; and that Samuel should do as they ask.

-From the books of Samuel through the books of the Kings we’ll learn much about man -- that which is honorable and that which is dishonorable.
-This week our study contrasts Samuel’s mother and Samuel, who walk in faith and upright in God’s eyes, with Eli and his two sons who do not.
+From the books of Samuel through the books of the Kings, we will learn much about man—specifically, that which is honorable and that which is dishonorable.
+In this lesson, our study contrasts Samuel’s mother and Samuel—who walk in faith and upright in God’s eyes—with Eli and his two sons who do not.
 We can learn much from the faith and persistence of Hannah and the commitment of Samuel that we can apply in our own lives.

 Have a great week everyone.